Skip to content

 Terminal window

-# Restart UTM autostart (reconfigures bridge100)
+# Restart VM autostart (QEMU headless) (reconfigures bridge100)

-launchctl bootout gui/$(id -u)/com.sanctum.utm-autostart
+launchctl bootout gui/$(id -u)/com.sanctum.vm-autostart

-launchctl bootstrap gui/$(id -u) ~/Library/LaunchAgents/com.sanctum.utm-autostart.plist
+launchctl bootstrap gui/$(id -u) ~/Library/LaunchAgents/com.sanctum.vm-autostart.plist

 Symptom: Health check shows a service as failed.